learn-co-curriculum/phase-1-javascript-functional-library-project/README.md

 **fi.giveMeMore**

-If you are reading this come to use for more functions assignments.
+If you are reading this come to us for more functions assignments.